wongjiahau/Pineapple/docs/features/BasicFunctions.md

 Note that `pass` means that the implementation of the function is temporarily passed.
 You can think of it as throwing `NotImplementedException`.

 <hr>
-## Trifunc (3 params)
+## Trifunc (3 parameters)
-Trifunc is a function that takes 3 params.
+Trifunc is a function that takes 3 parameters.
-As mentioned before, you cannot separate params with comma.
+As mentioned before, you cannot separate parameters with comma.
 So, you should separate them with an identifier.
 For example,
 ```scala